-If you have the PIN, you can go to any ATM that accepts your credit card and you can withdraw cash from your card.
-The amount of cash you can get depends on what your credit card has allowed for cash advance.
+However, if you have the PIN, you can go to any ATM that accepts your credit card and you can withdraw cash from your card.
+The amount of cash you can get depends on what your credit card has allowed for a cash advance.

-Before you attempt getting a cash advance, you need to make sure you know what your limit is.
-You can find out by calling your credit card issuer, visiting your online account or by checking the guidelines.
+Before you attempt to get a cash advance, you need to make sure you know what your limit is.
+You can find out by calling your credit card issuer, visiting your online account, or checking the guidelines.

 Using Prepaid Debit Cards

 As another option, if you want the ability to get cash advances off a card, you can get a prepaid debit card.
 Prepaid cards are not secured credit cards, they differ in a lot of different ways.
 Most importantly, prepaid cards do not report on your credit, secured credit cards can.
 The good news, you can get a prepaid card for a few dollars.
 You’ll then be able to load money and use it just like a debit card.
 Some scenarios may warrant it, this route is still cheaper than a cash advance.

 As we’ve touched on several times, cash advances are expensive.
 Even if you can’t find an ATM, it would be cheaper to use an out-of-network ATM versus getting cash off a credit card.
 If you have money in the bank, draw it out.
 That costs you nothing in fees while cash advances and prepaid cards still cost money.

 If you don’t have a PIN for your credit card, might as well request one.
 Like we said earlier, you’ll need to request one by calling the credit card issuer or by calling them directly.
 Either way, you’ll have to wait 7-10 days for them to mail it to you as they won’t give you a PIN over the phone or online.
 It’s possible that some creditors will give you a temporary PIN to use.
 Just make sure your store is safe so no one else can get a hold of it.